Brisbane Heat v Hobart Hurricanes: match preview | cricket.com.au

 In: Tim Ward.
 Out: Billy Stanlake

-Tim Ward has come on board at the Hurricanes as an injury replacement player for Ian Carlisle (back) and will take the trip to Brisbane in the 14-player squad.
+Tim Ward has come on board at the Hurricanes as an injury replacement player for Ian Carlisle (back).

 It will be a BBL debut for Ward if he is to make the final XI.
 The 26-year-old is already in Queensland for the CA XI who are currently taking on English Lions.